RudolphMare/search-engine-homepage/README.md

 A non-functional copy of the Google home page.

 This is the project at the end of The Odin Project's basic HTML and CSS course.
-The curriculum can be found here:
+The project brief can be found here:
 (http://www.theodinproject.com/courses/web-development-101/lessons/html-css)

 My goal with this project was to put into practice all the HTML and CSS skills I have learned during this course module.
 As per the project instructions, I did not aim to get every element placed pixel-perfect.
 I also did not add any hover elements, nor did I add any functionality.